TrademarkTrademark

 • resource_name: this will be used as the identifier for the given resource block.

 Now we can look into the main.tf which takes the above resource properties and defines the resource blocks.
 As you can see the resource_type and resource_name are clearly visible.
-In a production utilisation of this product it would be an idea to either intercept the aztfexportResourceMapping.json file and provide more usable resource_name definitions or utilise a move block post export/import.
+If you're using this for real, it's a good idea to either intercept the aztfexportResourceMapping.json file and give the resources more usable resource_name definitions, or use a move block after the export/import.

 resource "azurerm_resource_group" "res-0" {